-Please send your talk at least two hours in advance of your presentation to: Alan De Smet.
+Please send your talk to us at least four hours in advance of your presentation.

 In order to keep talks moving along smoothly, we would like your presentation several hours in advance of the talk.
-We will put your talk on the computer being used for presentations, to facilitate smooth transitions between speakers.
-If you must use your own laptop to project, we will allow it, but we strongly prefer using our computer.
+To facilitate smooth transitions between speakers we will put your talk on the computer being used for presentations If you must use your own laptop to project, we will allow it, but we strongly prefer using our computer.
 Using our computer avoids delays between talks while we work out how to get your computer to work with our projector.

-The presentation computer we provide will have recent versions of Microsoft PowerPoint, OpenOffice, and a PDF reader installed.
-For PowerPoint, we recommend embedding your fonts; see the "Embed fonts in this file" option on the save options.
+The presentation computer we provide is a Macintosh with Microsoft PowerPoint for Mac 2011 (14.4.5), OpenOffice 4.0.1, and Preview 8.0 (PDF reader) installed.
+For PowerPoint, we recommend embedding your fonts; see the "Embed fonts in the file" option in the save options.
 We have had problems with OpenOffice fonts in the past: if you aren't using animations consider exporting a PDF, otherwise stick to widely available fonts: Arial, Courier New, and Times New Roman.
-Unfortunately our remote control does not work with our PDF reader.

 Our projector supports 1280×720 (16:9 aspect ratio) and 1024×768 (4:3 aspect ratio).

 If you need to use your own laptop, we support VGA and HDMI; be sure to bring any adapters you might need.